Saint Kenelm: Winchcombe Abbey

 The earliest account of St Kenelm's legend lies in a manuscript copy from the 12th century at Winchcombe Abbey, which claims to be derived from an account given by a Worcester monk named Wilfin.
 Other accounts in chronicles are evidently derived from the same source.
 The story told by that manuscript is as follows:

-In AD 819 (or 821?), Coenwulf of Mercia died leaving two daughters, Quendryda and Burgenhilda, and a son, a child of seven years old named Kenelm who was chosen to succeed him.
-Quendryda envied her little brother and thought that, if he were killed, she might reign as Queen.
+In AD 819 (or 821?), Coenwulf of Mercia died, leaving two daughters, Quendryda (Cwenthryth) and Burgenhilda, and a son, a child of seven years old, named Kenelm, who was chosen to succeed him.
+Quendryda envied her little brother and thought that if he were killed, she might reign as Queen.
 She therefore conspired with her lover, Askobert, her brother's tutor and guardian, and gave him money, saying, 'Slay my brother for me, that I may reign'.
 In the Forests of Worcestershire, on a hunting trip, the opportunity arose.

 The night before the hunting trip, Kenelm had a dream in which he climbed a large tree decorated with flowers and lanterns.
 From on high, he saw all four quarters of his kingdom.
 Three bowed down before him, but the fourth began to chop away at the tree until it fell.
 Then Kenelm transformed into a white bird and flew away to safety.
 On waking, the young king related his dream to his nanny, a wise old woman skilled in interpreting dreams.
 She wept, for she knew that the boy was destined to die.

 In the middle of the hunt's first day, young Kenelm, tired and hot, decided to lie down beneath a tree to rest.
 Askobert began to dig a grave, in preparation for the murder, but the boy suddenly awoke and admonished him, 'You think to kill me here in vain, for I shall be slain in another spot.
 In token, thereof, see this rod blossom'.
 As he thrust his stick into the ground, it instantly took root and began to flower.
 It grew, in years after, to be a great ash tree, which was known as St Kenelm's Ash.
 Unperturbed by this turn of events, Askobert took the little king up to the Clent Hills, and as the child began to sing the Te Deum, the assassin smote his head clean off and buried him where he fell.